SAP/terraform-provider-btp/docs/data-sources/subaccount_trust_configurations.md

 page_title: "btp_subaccount_trust_configurations Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  List all trust configurations that are configured for your subaccount.
+  Gets all trust configurations that are configured for your subaccount.
   Tip:
   You must be viewer or administrator of the subaccount.
   Further documentation: